Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 **Example: Counting NSF awards**

-To gain a better understanding of these MapReduce operators, imagine that we have a list of NSF principal investigators, along with their email information and award IDs as below.
+To gain a better understanding of these MapReduce operations, let's take a trivial task that may need to be done on bilions of records, cuasing scalability challenges.
+Imagine that we have a list of NSF principal investigators, along with their email information and award IDs as below.
 Our task is to count the number of awards for each institution.
 For example, given the four records below, we will discover that the Berkeley Geochronology Center